awsdocs/amazon-chime-user-guide/doc_source/chime-organizer-call-controls.md

 **Note**
 These files tend to be a large size\.
 To share them with attendees, upload them to a file\-sharing service, such as Amazon WorkDocs, and share the file link\.
 Videos are not included in the recordings\.

-The host can perform the following actions in event mode, which enables the organizer to quickly mute attendees and control other interactions:
+The meeting host or delegate can perform the following actions in Event Mode:
-+ Turn on event mode by choosing **Event Mode** after the meeting has started\.
++ Turn on Event Mode by choosing **Event Mode** after the meeting has started\.
 This sets the following controls:
   + Attendees are muted and anyone who joins is muted immediately\.
   + Attendees who are not presenters cannot mute other attendees, choose to share their screen, or turn on their webcam\.
   + Roster notifications for attendees who join, leave, or change status are disabled\.